BA A350 at Austin, ready for flight to London

 What can you expect from World Traveller Plus?

-• Bigger IFE system with noise-cancelling headphones
+• Larger IFE screens with noise-cancelling headphones

-• An amenity kit with flight essentials
+• An amenity kit with in-flight essentials

-• Access to in-seat power
+• In-seat power

-• Higher Priority boarding
+• Higher boarding priority

-With that out of the way, lets dive into the review!
+With that out of the way, let’s dive into the review.

 Flight Details